 Well, I really ought to stop getting sucked into those sales now that I have this coconut ice cream recipe here.
 I mean, there is really no need to buy a small pint of ice cream when you can make your own ice cream at home.
 And get 4x the servings too!
 AND not feel bad when you scoop yourself whatever serving you want because there is no label telling you what an appropriate serving size is… Right?

-Of course it takes a little bit of time do the Suzy Homemaker thing, but I think can all agree homemade is better.
+Of course it takes a little bit of time do the Suzy Homemaker thing, but I think we can all agree homemade is better.
 I know it can be this thing that you write off doing because you think it is going to be hard, or it takes too long, or you don’t have the patience.
 Pick your favorite excuse.

 But then you set out to make said homemade ice cream and the whole time you’re thinking, “Oh, this is so easy.”
 Actually, this particular recipe is even easier than most because all you need is: